 - Price: $99

-Expect a frosty reception from this unit which scored just a fraction better than the Anko but costs $40 more.
-It does come with a remote, child lock and even some wifi features, but fails to do its primary task of heating with a paltry score of 40%.
+Expect a frosty reception from this unit which scores a paltry 40% for heating performance.
+It does come with a remote, child lock and even some Wi-Fi features, but what good is a heater that doesn't, erm, heat?

 Read the full Arlec heater review.